BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/day 2/README.md

 The GWAS analysis here is performed using [PLINK 1.9](https://www.cog-genomics.org/plink/) (DOI:[10.1186/s13742-015-0047-8](https://doi.org/10.1186/s13742-015-0047-8)) and follows the published tutorial of **Marees et al. 2018** (https://github.com/MareesAT/GWA_tutorial/) (DOI:[10.1002/mpr.1608](https://doi.org/10.1002/mpr.1608)) with minor changes.

-PLINK accepts two types of format for input files:
+PLINK accepts two types of input data:

-1. Binary files ()
+1. Binary PLINK data, that consist of three files, a binary file that contains individual identifiers (IDs) and genotypes (\*.bed), and two text files that contain information on the individuals (\*.fam) and on the genetic markers (\*.bim).
-2. Text files ()
+2. Text PLINK data consist of two files: one contains information on the individuals and their genotypes (\*.ped); the other contain information on the genetic markers (\*.map).

-## B.1.
-Quality Control before GWAS analysis
+## B.1 - Quality Control before GWAS analysis

 ### Step B.1.1 - Missingness of SNPs and individuals